Launch Date: 8 April 2020

 The Report will also explore the challenges holding us back from achieving this vision and demonstrate concrete policy examples from countries managing to tackle them with success.
 These include differing understandings of the word inclusion, lack of teacher support, absence of data on those excluded from education, inappropriate infrastructure, persistence of parallel systems and special schools, lack of political will and community support, untargeted finance, uncoordinated governance, multiple but inconsistent laws, and policies that are not being followed through.

-To complement its online database on Education Inequalities (WIDE), in January, 2020, the GEM Report will launch a new online monitoring tool Education progress telling the story behind SDG 4 data using the latest in online publishing and data visualization technologies.
+To complement its online database on Education Inequalities (WIDE), in January, 2020, the GEM Report launched a new online monitoring tool Education progress telling the story behind SDG 4 data using the latest in online publishing and data visualization technologies.